Enoch2k2/flask-practice-challenge-v1/README.md

 ### Instructions

-* If you don't have `python version 3.9.2`, you may have to install with pyenv install 3.9.2.
+* If you don't have `python version 3.9.2`, you may have to install with `pyenv install 3.9.2`.
 * Install the dependencies with `pipenv install`.
 Then go into `pipenv shell`.
 * cd into `server`.
 From there you can run the server with `python app.py`